open-telemetry/opentelemetry-specification/specification/schemas/file_format_v1.1.0.md

 defines a sequence of actions to be applied to convert metrics from the previous version to this version.

-Two transformations are supported for section "metrics": "rename_metrics" and "rename_attributes".
+Three transformations are supported for section "metrics": "rename_metrics", "rename_attributes" and "split".

 #### rename_metrics Transformation